The Scrabble Connection

 Compared to the Words With Friends App

 The board game is meant to mimic the look and feel of the mobile app.
 So, you get the same color scheme, board layout, letter distribution and so on.
+You still need to find words to play.
 However, there are at least two main differences you’ll want to consider before you buy the Words With Friends board game.

 Number of Players: The mobile game is always restricted to only two players.
 The board game, just like Scrabble, can be played by two to four players.

 Valid Plays: Because the board game is inherently analog, there is no automatic rejection of invalid words like how you have in the mobile game.
 This can change your strategy considerably, because you can no longer make multiple “guesses” for your move until one gets accepted.

 And, of course, you’ll need to play the board game in person and in real time, but that goes without saying.